-We believe that every person in Forsyth County deserves to have access to the financial resources necessary to meet their basic needs, achieve their goals, reach their potential, and make a positive impact on the community.
+We believe that all people deserve access to the resources needed to meet their basic needs, pursue their potential, and make a positive impact on our community.

 Mission